eliminmax/colortest/README.md

 print("\n")
 ```

-Part 3 begins with the following comment:
+Part 3 begins with something like the following comment:

 > Finally, the 24 grays